jbcodeforce/java-studies/docs/quarkus.md

 ## Value propositions

-* Designed to run java for microservice in container and OpenShift: reduce start time to microseconds.
+* Designed to run java for microservice in container and OpenShift: reduce start time to microseconds, and reduce memory footprint.
 * Run native in linux based image, so most of the java processing is done at build time.
 * Extensible components, Quarkus implements reactive programming with Vert.x